Fadeleke57/ocaml_compiler/README.md

-Breakdown of the project's structure and its core components:
+Breakdown of the project's structure and its core components (Ad-hoc made by copying and pasting this repo's content into Gemini):

 ---